Vietnam.vn - Nền tảng quảng bá Việt Nam

 This diet prevented the mice from losing weight overall.
 But the fasting periods had a major effect on NK cells.

-Results showed that when mice with cancer underwent intermittent fasting, killer cells were metabolically trained to tolerate the nutrient-poor environment inside and around the tumor, while enhancing their ability to fight cancer.
+Results showed that when mice with cancer underwent intermittent fasting, killer cells were metabolically trained to tolerate the nutrient-poor environment in and around the tumor, while also enhancing their ability to fight cancer.

-During the fasting cycle, the mice's NK cells learned to use fatty acids as a fuel source instead of sugar.
-This actually optimized their cancer-fighting abilities because the tumor environment contained high concentrations of fat, and they were now able to infiltrate the tumor and survive better because of this fasting, said lead author Rebecca Delconte.
+During the fasting cycles, the mice's NK cells learned to use fatty acids as a fuel source instead of sugar.
+This actually optimized their cancer-fighting abilities because the tumor environment contained high concentrations of fat, and they were now better able to infiltrate the tumor and survive during this fasting, said lead author Rebecca Delconte.

 Cách ăn giúp tế bào sát thủ chống ung thư mạnh mẽ hơn- Ảnh 2.